DeAI5/AI-Joke-Generator/README.md

 # AI Joke Generator

-A modern web application that generates customized jokes using AI.
-Built with Next.js, TypeScript, and Tailwind CSS.
+🎭 An AI-powered joke generator that creates personalized, witty jokes based on your preferences.
+Built with modern web technologies, this app offers a sleek dark-themed interface where you can customize joke topics, tones, and formats.
+Each joke comes with an AI evaluation of its shock value, creativity, and controversy levels.

 ## Features

-- Generate jokes with customizable topics, tones, and formats
+- 🎯 Generate jokes with customizable topics, tones, and formats
-- AI-powered joke generation with creativity control
+- 🧠 AI-powered joke generation with creativity control
-- Real-time joke evaluation with metrics
+- 📊 Real-time joke evaluation with metrics
-- Modern, responsive UI with dark theme
+- 🌙 Modern, responsive UI with dark theme
-- Interactive radio buttons with fancy animations
+- ✨ Interactive radio buttons with fancy animations

 ## Tech Stack